sparkfabrik/company-playbook/content/recipes/git-rebase-workflow.md

 ### When your issue is done

-* Fetch develop branch, keep integration branch fetched: `git fetch origin`
+* Fetch develop branch, keep integration branch fetched: `git fetch`
 * Rebase your branch over develop: `git rebase origin/develop`
 * Push to your branch: `git push -f` or better yet `git push -f origin feature/12345_integrate_with_billing_server`
 * Head to Gitlab and open a MR from your branch towards `develop`